kamil-mrzyglod/QueryValidator.Fody/README.md

 ## Configuration transformations

-If you use QueryValidator with configuration transformators(like SlowCheetah), you can face a problem, when it cannot find a configuration file.
+If you use QueryValidator with configuration transformation tools(like SlowCheetah), you can face a problem, when it cannot find a configuration file.
 This is caused by a fact, that those transformation often happen *after the build* - because Fody starts immediately after compilation(and runs QueryValidator), there is no correct configuration file, which can be used to get a connection string.

 A solution for this is to create a custom `.targets` file, which will execute transformation task *before* Fody(below example runs `TransformAllFiles` from SlowCheetah):